Platteville police warn of utility scam

-PLATTEVILLE, Wis. – Platteville authorities are warning of a utility scam in the area.
+PLATTEVILLE, Wis. — Platteville police have taken to social media to warn residents of a utility scam in the area.

-A resident reportedly received a phone call from a purported representative of Alliant Energy, according to a social media post by the Platteville Police Department.
+A resident recently received a phone call from a purported representative of Alliant Energy, according to the police department.

+The customer previously had received a legitimate written notice from Alliant that company staff “would be inspecting the meter to make upgrades/repairs.”

-The resident was told they had a past-due bill and that a payment was required to repair or replace their meter.
+During the scam call, the resident was told that he had a past-due bill and that a payment was required to repair or replace the meter.
 The caller instructed the resident “to pay the bill using a prepaid card purchased from a local store,” according to the post.

 The post states that the caller hung up once the number on the card was provided.